Blog

 Home -> Phones -> Apple -> iPhone

-Attributes: Additional information used to qualify the products in the same category.
-Attributes for Phones may be brand, model, storage (a 64GB or a 256GB), display size, camera resolution, just to name a few.
+These are additional characteristics that help qualify products within the same category.
+For phones, attributes might include brand, model, storage (e.g., 64GB or 256GB), display size, and camera resolution, just to name a few.

-Understanding the relationship between these three components is essential to the building of an accurate taxonomy design
+Understanding the relationship between these three components – categories, attributes, and values (whenever present) – is essential for building an accurate and effective product taxonomy design.

 The Purpose of a Product Taxonomy

-While optimal consumer experience is the basic purpose of a product taxonomy, it is also beneficial to product data management – it helps merchants store, organize & manage their product data with ease.
+While optimal consumer experience is the basic purpose of a product taxonomy, it is also beneficial to product data management – it helps merchants store, organize, and manage their product data with ease.
 Merchants don’t have to go ballistic organizing their data every time they need to run an audit or work with vendors and suppliers.

 Product Data and Product Taxonomy

 Far too many merchants get trapped in a complex maze of product data.
-They are unable to extract relevant data or define data elements that suppliers need to provide.
-Moreover, they are also unable to verify information if they receive inconsistent data from suppliers.
+They are unable to extract relevant insights or define data elements that suppliers need to provide.
+Moreover, they also struggle to verify information when they receive inconsistent data from suppliers.

 A product taxonomy works not just as a structure, but also as a framework for ensuring product data quality.

-At the time of an internal audit, a catalog review, or an annual report, the team will not have to extract multiple Excel sheets and ponder over every field to ensure consistency.
+Furthermore, with a well-built product taxonomy, the team will not have to extract multiple Excel sheets and ponder over every field to ensure consistency at the time of an internal audit, a catalog review, or an annual report.
 A product taxonomy can very well be considered as an automation process that takes care of data quality and management.
 Once a hierarchy is defined, it’s all about adding new products to the list without having to define everything again.

 Merchants classify product categories intuitively.
 It’s obvious that an accessory for phones should go into the Phone category, but what if you have separate tabs for Accessories?
 Which of the following do you think would be the best choice?